Why use IDfy for VOI

 A cut above the rest

-- Industry and technology leader – we have over 15 years of experience in the legal and conveyancing industry.
-Our number one priority is enriching customer experience and our success is clear through our growing client base.
+With over 15 years of experience in the legal and conveyancing industry, our number one priority is enriching customer experience and our success is clear through our growing client base.
 We have 100+ new clients joining each month.
 IDfy is just one of the many reasons for our success.

-- Custom-built – we pride ourselves on being the first information broker to develop a VOI application.
-We’ve listened to our customers and understood their needs and that’s why we’ve designed IDfy to create a faster, friendlier and more secure VOI process.
+We pride ourselves on being the first information broker to develop a VOI application.
+We’ve listened to our customers and understood their needs and that is why we have designed IDfy to create a faster, friendlier and more secure VOI process.